In the ten years after the opening of the Trans-Siberian Railway in 1906, an additional 1.6 million Ukrainians emigrated to the east.

 Following the dissolution of the Soviet Union, Ukraine's population hit a peak of roughly 52 million in 1993.

-Sergey Bubka held the record in the Pole vault starting in 1993.
+Sergey Bubka held the record in the Pole vault from 1993 to 2014.

-In 1994, Ukraine signed the Budapest Memorandum, agreeing to hand over nuclear weapons in exchange for security and territorial integrity guarantees.
+In 1994, Ukraine signed the Budapest Memorandum, agreeing to hand over nuclear weapons in exchange for security guarantees.

 On 28 June 1996, the Constitution of Ukraine was adopted and ratified at the 5th session of the Verkhovna Rada.

-In 1996, a new constitution was adopted in Ukraine as the country transitioned to a free market liberal democracy.
+In 1996, Ukraine adopted a new constitution as it transitioned to a free market liberal democracy.

 In 1998, the European Union's Partnership and Cooperation Agreement (PCA) with Ukraine went into force.

-In late 1998, the hryvnia, Ukraine's new currency, fell sharply due to the Russian debt default.
+In late 1998, the Ukrainian currency, the hryvnia, experienced a sharp decline, partially due to the Russian debt default.

-At the EU Summit in December 1999 in Helsinki, the European Union recognized Ukraine's long-term aspirations but did not discuss association.
+The European Union (EU) summit in December 1999 in Helsinki, recognizes Ukraine's long-term aspirations but does not discuss association.

-In 2000, the museum of Pysanka was built in the city of Kolomyia.
+In 2000, the museum of Pysanka was built in the city of Kolomyia near the foothills of the Carpathian Mountains.

 According to the 2001 census, ethnic Ukrainians made up roughly 78% of the population, while Russians were the largest minority, at some 17.3% of the population.

-Since 2002, Ukrainian law has guaranteed the courts legal, financial and constitutional freedom.
+Since 2002, the courts enjoy legal, financial and constitutional freedom guaranteed by Ukrainian law.

 From 2003 to 2005, a Ukrainian unit was deployed as part of the multinational force in Iraq under Polish command.

-In 2004, the Orange Revolution occurred in Ukraine as a protest against election rigging in favor of Yanukovych.
+In 2004, the Orange Revolution took place in Ukraine as tens of thousands of people protested against election rigging in favor of Yanukovych.
 Yushchenko was eventually elected president.

 From 2003 to 2005, a Ukrainian unit was deployed as part of the multinational force in Iraq under Polish command.

-The Orange Revolution continued in 2005, ushering electoral and constitutional reforms.
+The Orange Revolution continued into 2005 ushering in electoral and constitutional reforms in Ukraine.

 In 2007, the museum of Pysanka won a nomination as the monument of modern Ukraine, part of the Seven Wonders of Ukraine action.

-Vasyl Lomachenko won a gold medal at the 2008 Olympics.
+Vasyl Lomachenko, hailing from Ukraine, secured a gold medal at the 2008 Olympic games.

 Effective in August 2012, a new law on regional languages entitled any local language spoken by at least a 10 percent minority be declared official within that area.